 The first thing that you are going to need for your turtle is the tank.
 Of course, your new pet is going to need a place to live, where it spends the majority of its time.
 So, what kind of tank do you need for your new pet turtle?

 What Kind Of Tank Do I Need For Turtles?

 The first thing that you need to get is obviously the tank.
 You need to be sure to get an aquatic tank, like for fish or any other aquarium.
 This is because the tanks designed for aquariums are much stronger and can handle more pressure.
-Terrestrial tanks, such as terrariums for snakes or lizards, will not be able to stand the immense weight of the water that the turtle needs.
+Terrestrial tanks, such as terrariums for snakes or lizards (we have reviewed our top 5 here), will not be able to stand the immense weight of the water that the turtle needs.
 Be sure to get an aquatic tank or else you are going to have a very wet floor.